 Recognizing the signs and symptoms of drug addiction is the first step in getting the help you need for yourself or a loved one.
 Addiction manifests itself in the body, mind, and behavior; to help spot the symptoms of drug addiction you can read about how you can tell if someone is on drugs by checking out this article.

-Physical Symptoms of Drug Abuse
+Physical Symptoms of Drug Abuse & Drug Addiction

-Even in healthy people, drug abuse can cause obvious physical symptoms.
+Even in healthy people, drug addiction can cause obvious physical symptoms.
 As the disease progresses, health problems and accidental injuries increase, resulting in a sickly appearance.
 The effects of sleep loss, poor eating habits, and the chemical influences of drugs can be seen within a few weeks of frequent drug use.
 Other physical symptoms include:

 - Changes in sleeping patterns (sleeping too much or too little)